dan-english/fullcalendar-example/README.md

 ### Note:
 Alternatively, the Flask app can render the Vue components when running `flask run` - you will need to compile vue for production using `npm run build`

-If (local) changes are not picked up then stop/start the Flask server as it does not pick up the new compiled assets.
+If build changes are not picked up then stop/start the Flask server as it does not pick up the new compiled assets.